IN THE CCCR LAY NETWORK IN YOUR PARISH AND DEANERY TO BE ELIGIBLE TO VOTE FOR A BISHOP/ARCHBISHOP CANDIDATE IN NOVEMBER.

 - to determine who among the local pastors has the confidence of the people to lead us in the mission of the Church.

-We will than ask you to write to the papal nuncio, Archbishop Carlo Maria Viganò, the Vatican ambassador to the U.S. whose responsibility it is to recommend names to Rome for appointment.
-In your letter you may recommend anyone you think qualified.
+Because we cannot at this time elect our leadership, after this balloting process we will then ask you to write to the papal nuncio, Archbishop Carlo Maria Viganò, the Vatican ambassador to the U.S. whose responsibility it is to recommend names to Rome for appointment.
+In your letter you may recommend one or more of the three final names or anyone you think qualified.
 The reason for writing individually to the papal nuncio is that the Vatican discourages organized group recommendations to avoid campaigning and factions.